Troy Tomlinson: Career

-After 17 years with Sony/ATV Music Publishing, Tomlinson left his role as president and CEO to become Chairman and CEO at Universal Music Publishing Group Nashville.
+After 17 years with Sony/ATV Music Publishing, Tomlinson left his role as president and CEO to become chairman and CEO at Universal Music Publishing Group Nashville.

 Tomlinson reports to Jody Gerson, Chairman and Chief Executive Office of Universal Music Publishing Group.
 The two worked together at Sony/ATV Music Publishing from 2008 until Gerson joined Universal Music Publishing Group in 2015.

 Recognitions

 In October 2014, Tomlinson was presented with the Keystone Award by the Nashville Songwriters Hall of Fame Foundation for his extraordinary efforts in bringing together Nashville's Business and Creative communities to create the first permanent home for the Nashville Songwriters Hall of Fame.

 In April 2016, he was honored with Belmont University's 2016 Robert E. Mulloy Award of Excellence for his outstanding three decade career on Nashville's Music Row.

 In October 2017, Tomlinson was presented with the Nashville Inspiration Award for his lifetime commitment to serving others.

+In April 2024, Tomlinson was honored with the Country Music Association's Songwriter Advocate Award, recognizing him as an individual who has dedicated his life to supporting and advancing the art of songwriting and careers of songwriters.